The 50 Best Beaches in the World

 Navagio Beach, Zakynthos, Greece

 This beach is often referred to by its local name, Shipwreck Beach or Smugglers Cove.
-It’s home to a famous ship wreck, called Panagiotis, which makes it ideal for diving and snorkeling.
+It’s home to a famous shipwreck, called Panagiotis, which makes it ideal for diving and snorkeling.
 Another reason it’s considered one of the best beaches in the world: Since it’s an exposed cove, it gets gentle balmy winds.
+If you’re thinking of visiting Navagio Beach, you’ll need to book an excursion in order to get there.

 Baia Dos Porcos, Fernando de Noronha, Brazil